| About

 them to improve the quality and efficiency of their singing training

+experience.
 CantOvation was set up in 2004 by Dr William Thorpe to commercialise the

 Sing & See software and the technology that grew out of that original